KGB33/dev-kgb33-notes/notes/static/markdown/Go/NoSuchThingAsGenerators.md

 }
 ```

-The `main` function in `package main` is the entrypoint for the application.
+The `main` function in `package main` is the entry point for the application.
-Here it first recives a channel from `go_fib`, it then consumes the channel within the for loop.
+Here it first receives a channel from `go_fib`, it then consumes the channel within the for loop.
 Printing each term using `fmt.Printf`.

 The for loop will end when the channel is both closed and empty.

-Even though we're using go routeans (the main function is a go routine too), the program still runs sequentally.
+Even though we're using goroutines (the main function is a go routine too), the program still runs sequentially.
 `main` still has to wait for the digits to be consumed.
-Infact, a squental implementation is much faster (102,889 ns/op vs 62,092 ns/op).
+In fact, a sequential implementation is much faster (102,889 ns/op vs 62,092 ns/op).